eliasbnk/dev-setup/README.md

 Wait patiently as this may takes a while.🧐

-After awhile Homebrew should be installed 😊
+After awhile Homebrew should be installed. 😊

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## 2.Installing Packages & Applications
+## 2. Installing Packages & Applications

-type this into Terminal:
+type the following into Terminal:

  ```
 cd Desktop